abhinavgalodha/AlgorithmsLeetCode/LeetCode/Learnings/FromProblems/BinarySearchTreeTraversal.md

 All elements are visited.

 #### Space Complexity : O(K)
-Depends on the Height of the Tree (k)
+Depends on the Height of the Tree (k).
+Since, we are using the Yield, therefore nothing no memory for list.

 ## Learnings
 1. Recursive Solutions use more space.
-2. Iterative solutions may use less space than the recursive solutions.s
+2. Iterative solutions may use less space than the recursive solutions.
-3.
+3. Yield - iterators can be used to lazily generate a sequence of objects.
+4. Be careful while using the Yield.
+In case of recursion, the Iterator can create a lot of state machines.

 ### Depth First Search using Stack